Creating Palaces for the People

 The Y’s Hunger Prevention program has a new home and an expanded role in a 26,700 square foot warehouse complete with state-of-the-art expansive refrigeration at 30 Northampton Street in Roxbury.

-Total Partner Investment from the City of Boston and Mass General Brigham: $2.5 Million
+Total Partner Investment from the City of Boston, Mass General Brigham (MGB), The Greater Boston Food Bank and Liberty Mutual: $5.3M

-- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, will address food insecurity at a larger scale by building on what currently exists in Boston.
-It will advance well-being by providing fresh, nutritious, and affordable food by having the ability to keep perishable, culturally relevant items in stock for distribution handling
+- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, addresses food insecurity at a larger scale building on what currently exists in Boston.
+The hub provides fresh, nutritious, and affordable food by having the ability to keep and distribute perishable, culturally relevant items.

-- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making it an ideal location for rescued food distribution ensuring that edible food does not go to waste.
+- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making rescued food distribution convenient.

 The Y’s Hunger Prevention program has a new home and an expanded role in a 26,700 square foot warehouse complete with state-of-the-art expansive refrigeration at 30 Northampton Street in Roxbury.

-Total Partner Investment from the City of Boston and Mass General Brigham: $2.5 Million
+Total Partner Investment from the City of Boston, Mass General Brigham (MGB), The Greater Boston Food Bank and Liberty Mutual: $5.3M

-- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, will address food insecurity at a larger scale by building on what currently exists in Boston.
-It will advance well-being by providing fresh, nutritious, and affordable food by having the ability to keep perishable, culturally relevant items in stock for distribution handling
+- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, addresses food insecurity at a larger scale building on what currently exists in Boston.
+The hub provides fresh, nutritious, and affordable food by having the ability to keep and distribute perishable, culturally relevant items.

-- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making it an ideal location for rescued food distribution ensuring that edible food does not go to waste.
+- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making rescued food distribution convenient.

 The Y’s Hunger Prevention program has a new home and an expanded role in a 26,700 square foot warehouse complete with state-of-the-art expansive refrigeration at 30 Northampton Street in Roxbury.

-Total Partner Investment from the City of Boston and Mass General Brigham: $2.5 Million
+Total Partner Investment from the City of Boston, Mass General Brigham (MGB), The Greater Boston Food Bank and Liberty Mutual: $5.3M

-- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, will address food insecurity at a larger scale by building on what currently exists in Boston.
-It will advance well-being by providing fresh, nutritious, and affordable food by having the ability to keep perishable, culturally relevant items in stock for distribution handling
+- The Greater Boston Collaborative Food Access Hub, with large scale cold storage, addresses food insecurity at a larger scale building on what currently exists in Boston.
+The hub provides fresh, nutritious, and affordable food by having the ability to keep and distribute perishable, culturally relevant items.

-- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making it an ideal location for rescued food distribution ensuring that edible food does not go to waste.
+- The hub is centrally located near the Greater Boston Food Bank and food-insecure neighborhoods and highways making rescued food distribution convenient.

 YMCA of Greater Boston Association-Wide Decarbonization Implementation